ever-eduardo/brain-fact/README.md

 - The input must be a valid utf-8 encoded file.
 - The default size of the array is 32767 cells.
 - The pointer starts at position 0.
 - Output is not necessarily done with a monospace font.
-It will depend to the local context.
+It will depend on the local context.
 - I/O operations are done during execution, so all programs are interactive.
 - The input operation has a default configurable prompt.
 - The compiler matches [] before execution, and it will report an error with unbalanced [].